Electronic Perception Garage

 ↓ Apply below ↓

-Alysha Seriani (alyshaseriani.com) is the lead mentor for this mentorship.
-She’s a filmmaker and producer living and working in Vancouver, BC.
-A graduate of Simon Fraser University’s School for the Contemporary Arts’ film program, she has directed, filmed and produced independent films and artist projects that have exhibited at film festivals and galleries such as the Vancouver International Film Festival, Festival du Nouveau Cinéma, IMAGES, Inside Out LGBT Film Festival, the Contemporary Art Gallery and others around the world.
-More recently, Alysha has done camera work for contemporary artists such as Jeneen Frei Njootli, Deanna Bowen, T’uy’t’tanat Cease Wyss, and more.
+Alysha Seriani (alyshaseriani.com) is a filmmaker and educator and has been a proud VIVO instructor since 2017.
+A graduate of Simon Fraser University’s School for the Contemporary Arts’ film program, she has directed, filmed and produced independent films and artist projects that have exhibited at film festivals and galleries such as the Berlinale, Vancouver International Film Festival, Images Festival, Inside Out LGBT Film Festival, the Contemporary Art Gallery and others around the world.